-In the U.K., central government spending on health for fiscal year 2016-2017 is budgeted at approximately £144 billion, according to the U.K. government budget.
-This spending is primarily delivered by the NHS, which operates as three separate national public sector bodies in England, Scotland and Wales as well as the Northern Ireland Social Care Board.
-Local Government gross spending on adult social care for the fiscal year 2016-2017 is budgeted at approximately £23 billion and is commissioned by local authorities in England, Scotland and Wales, which we refer to as Local Authorities and by the Northern Ireland Social Care Board.
-The NHS, Local Authorities and Northern Ireland Social Care Board commissioners dominate the U.K. health and social care markets in terms of the funding of care.
-With the exception of the elderly residential and nursing care market, private health insurance and self-payment play a minor role in these sectors.
+In the United Kingdom, central government spending on health for fiscal year 2015-2016 is budgeted at approximately £141 billion, according to the United Kingdom government budget.
+This spending is primarily delivered by the NHS, a national public sector body.
+Local government spending on health and social care for the fiscal year 2015-2016 is budgeted at approximately £25.1 billion and is commissioned by Local Authorities in the United Kingdom, which we refer to as Local Authorities.
+The NHS and Local Authorities dominate the United Kingdom healthcare market in terms of the funding of care, with private health insurers and self-payment playing a lesser role in the sector.

-The mental health market in the U.K. was estimated at £15.9 billion for 2014/2015.
-The independent mental health market accounted for roughly £1.4 billion of that amount, or approximately 9% market share.
-As a result of government budget constraints and an increased focus on quality, the independent mental health market has witnessed significant expansion in the last decade, making it one of the fastest growing sectors in the U.K. healthcare industry.
+The mental health market in the United Kingdom accounted for approximately £14.4 billion in 2011.
+The independent mental health market accounted for roughly £1.1 billion of that amount, or approximately 8% market share.
+As a result of government budget constraints and an increased focus on quality, the independent mental health market has witnessed significant expansion in the last decade, making it one of the fastest growing sectors in the United Kingdom healthcare industry.